nveldt/LearnResParams/README.md

 arXiv preprint: [https://arxiv.org/abs/1903.05246]()

 The majority of the code is in the Julia progamming language (version 1.0).
-Some of the code is written in Matlab.
+Some of the code is written in Matlab, as some of the outside software is written in Matlab.

 ## Outside software

 Software from outside projects is included in the `include` folder.

+* LFR Benchmark graph generator: Package 1 from [https://sites.google.com/site/santofortunato/inthepress2]()

 * GenLouvain Algorithm: